Photo above used courtesy of Helen Gordon, WWF SA

 Under highly acidic conditions it can, from an economic point of view, even be more beneficial to lime instead of increasing the fertiliser application rate.

 The biological life in the soil was neglected in the past.
-The value of micro-organisms in soil mustn’t be underestimated.
-The positive influence of a well balanced, healthy microorganism population on the availability of plant nutrients has been well proven.
+The value of micro-organisms in soil mustn’t be underestimated (and organic matter is food for micro-organisms).
+The positive influence of a well balanced, healthy micro-organism population on the availability of plant nutrients has been well proven.
 Experts are available to advise farmers accordingly.

 Do not neglect the biological life in the soil.
 A healthy micro-organism population make more plant nutrients available – a great benefit.
 Experts are available to advise you.